rabbitmq/tls-gen/README.md

-## Development TLS Certificates
+## TLS/SSL Certificate Generator

-These certificates are supposed to be used by the test suite, are self-signed and imported to `keytool` using a script under `./bin`.
+These certificates are self-signed and supposed to be used for development.

-They are generated using the [rabbitmq-test](http://hg.rabbitmq.com/rabbitmq-test/file/4bb389276318/certs) toolchain.
+The project is extracted from the [rabbitmq-test](http://hg.rabbitmq.com/rabbitmq-test/file/4bb389276318/certs) toolchain.

 ## Generation

     cd test/resources/tls
     PASSWORD=bunnies make

+Generated CA certificate as well as client and server certificate and private keys will be under the `result` directory.

+## License

+Mozilla Public License, see `LICENSE`.